mansueli/blog_backup/clh7y2pgj03wbfdnv2nwm2vsr.md

 node logged_script.js
 ```

 In this blog post, we learned how to use Supabase-JS in a Node.js environment to interact with our Supabase project.
 We also explored how to test RLS policies using a script authenticated with Supabase's API.
-By following the steps outlined here, you'll be able to build powerful and secure applications with Supabase and test your policies with the client libraries.
+By following the steps outlined here, you can build powerful and secure applications with Supabase and test your policies with the client libraries.